threefoldtech/0-db/README.md

 - You need some maintenance to keep your database not exploding

 Hopefuly, theses cons have their solution:
-- We always have previous data there, let's allows to walk throught it and support history out-of-box !
 - Since data are always append, you can at any time start another process reading that database and rewrite data somewhere else, with optimization (removed non-needed files).
 This is what we call `compaction`, and some tools are here to do so.